 Don’t fall into the trap of thinking “I can’t do that because I’m a substitute.”
 Most classroom management techniques work across the board or can be adapted to work for relief teachers.

+Frequently Asked Questions

 Is there a minimum number of days I need to work to remain active on the substitute list?